davideserafini/breakify.js/README.md

 -- hash: uses hash
 -- history: uses HTML5 History API
 -- none: URL is not changed.
 This is the default when changeUrl is not specified.
+- changeUrlKey: the string used to update the url when changeUrl is set to hash or history.
+Default is "page".
+Empty is allowed.

 Breakify.js uses width of the wrapper to scroll the elements.